prototypemagic/django-projectbuilder/README.md

 Django boilerplate -- common imports, virtualenv creation, a new git repo, and more!

-If you add the optional `--bootstrap` argument
+If you add the optional `--bootstrap` argument, your project will be created using all Bootstrap defaults for the front-end.

     python djangobuilder.py --path ~/new_project --bootstrap

-your project will come with all needed bootstrap defaults.
-In `media/css/style.css` you will find lots more goodies :-).

 `virtualenv` and `virtualenvwrapper` are required. `git` is recommended.
 Django is awesome.